Resource guide

 • Narratives are drafted, but the underlying evidence pack is not coherent.

-The build should move from risk model to workflow, not the reverse.
+Build from risk model to workflow, not the reverse.

 01